The top 10 ways to add natural light to your homeback to article list

 5. Clerestory windows

-Clerestory windows are a common technique for introducing natural light as they are installed at high level.
-Extensions can often be overlooked by neighbouring properties, so clerestory windows are an effective way of creating light without compromising security or privacy, making them also popular with local planners.
+Clerestory windows are a common technique for introducing natural light as they are installed at high-level.
+Extensions can often be overlooked by neighbouring properties, so clerestory windows are an effective way of creating light without compromising security or privacy.

 6. Bi-fold doors